 The link between cigarette smoke and lung cancer has been proven by numerous studies.
 Reducing exposure to cigarette smoke or quitting smoking can hugely mitigate the possibility of developing the diseases.
 Lung cancer is in fact, the type of cancer that is considered the most “avoidable”.

 Breast cancer risk can be lowered through dietary changes, for example avoiding alcohol or at least limiting intake.
 People who are overweight are also more likely to develop breast cancer – keeping your weight gain under control and regular exercise can help lessen your chances of developing the disease.
 If genetic predisposition testing shows a high probability of developing breast cancer, regular breast checks and screening become all the more important as early diagnosis is crucial in the effective treatment of cancers.
-Chances of successful treatment can be adversely affected if cancers have been left untreated for too long, perhaps metastasizing and spreading to other parts of the body.
+Chances of successful treatment can be adversely affected if cancers have been left untreated for too long, perhaps metastasizing and spreading to other parts of the body. .
+Because many hereditary cancers have both a genetic and an environmental component, the results of a genetic predisposition DNA test in conjunction with the advice and guidelines over a specialist can help reduce the likelihood of developing the disease.

 Prostate cancer is another type of hereditary cancer of which can help prevent the development of the diseases.
 Important steps include quitting smoking, reducing meat intake (hormones added to the meat are believed to interfere with chemical pathways in the human body), avoiding contact with pesticides, avoiding fried food and dairy products are all steps which can be taken.